I am pleased that you have chosen to take my course this term. I would like to communicate to you my expectations for our time spent together.

 * Studying is your primary calling right now.
 Grades are important.
 Extra-curricular activities are a great part of your university experience; I myself played intramural sports, participated in student government, was president of a student organization, played in rock bands (bassists were scarce), and worked a variety of on- and off-campus jobs.
 But none of these should be at the expense of your classroom studies.
 Plan in advance and know what you can handle.
 Remember that most courses have more work later in the term, so don’t make commitments based on the amount of free time you have at the beginning of the term.

 * Build into your schedule the leeway you need so that if something goes wrong and you can’t get that paper done, it won’t ruin your semester.
-It’s always a good idea to plan in advance.
+Assume that you will get a cold or the flu at least once, and require two or three days of rest without being able to work on your assignments.

 * Come to class.
 Don’t use your unexcused absences early in the semester; if you get sick or something comes up, you will incur a grade penalty.
 If the only time you miss class is when you are quite sick, it will be much easier for me to be lenient with you (within the policies established by the university).